FAQs COVID-19 Vaccine

 What is the advice for timing of a third vaccine dose (if recommended by a specialist) for an immunocompromised person who has had a breakthrough infection?

 If those who are immunocompromised have SARS-CoV-2 infection more than seven days after the second vaccine dose, a third dose of the primary series is not required.
 They should proceed to their seasonal booster dose as per Table 5a.1 of the National Immunisation Advisory Committee (NIAC) Immunisation Guidelines for Ireland.
-For those with infection within seven days of their second dose they should complete the third dose after an interval of 8 week)
+For those with infection within seven days of their second dose, they should complete the third dose, if recommended by their specialist, after an interval of 8 weeks.

 Back to top